 Bhutte Ka Kees is a popular street food of Indore which generally served as a tea time snack, brunch, appetizer, or even as breakfast.
 Just have it with a steaming cup of or .
 And you are all set to enjoy your rainy evening.

-What are some important tips and variations of making Bhutte ka Kees?
+Some important tips and variations of making Bhutte ka Kees

 - If possible, use corn on the cob for this recipe.
 But you can also use sweet corn.

 - Sugar is optional in this recipe.
 If you want it ‘Khatta Meetha’ (tangy and sweet), the way an Indori does , then add it.

 - You can also replace sugar with some honey.

 - If your corns are very sweet, then you can omit the sugar completely or reduce the amount according to your taste buds.

 - Bhutte ka kees is quite a fulfilling dish, so I advise you serve it in small portions.
 It will keep you energized for few hours.

 - You can also sprinkle some jeeravan masala (indori style chaat masala which can be sprinkled on any snack) on bhutte ka Kees right before serving it.